jeff4/bionotes.github.io/_comp/hmc.md

 ```

 * Here is my version which renames the 2 functions for easier reading (f1_, f2_,...).
-* See chatgpt to examine each part of above functions.
+* See chatgpt log for granular explanation.

 ```haskell
 -- f1_check -- a predicate that checks if a string is a palindrome